 Academic Intervention for English Learners

-ELLs who do not make the minimum expected growth of one level per year on the CELDT will be referred to the Care Team.
+ELLs who do not make the minimum expected growth of one level per year on the ELPAC will be referred to the Care Team.

 English Language Learners have access to the same interventions approach described above under Plan for Children Who Are Low-Achieving.
 Children not making adequate progress on their individualized EL goals receive the appropriate Tier 1, 2, or 3 interventions.